What to Know Before You Buy Mott & Bow Apparel

 The only hesitation I have with these sweatpants is that the drawstring feels a little cheap in how it’s built and how it feels.
 If the brand skimped on anything while producing these sweatpants, it may be the drawstring.

-If you are wanting to have sweatpants for a specific reason, make sure that this reason aligns with some of the thoughts that I mentioned above.
+If you want to have sweatpants for a specific reason, make sure that this reason aligns with some of the thoughts that I mentioned above.
 You can get the Mott & Bow sweatpants here.

 Men’s Classic Crew Driggs & Midweight Pocket Tee Amity